 A much narrower approach is taken in French law where two procedural instruments of a representative nature are worth mentioning in this context, that is the collective interest action (action d'intéret collectif) and the joint representative action.
 The first one grants standing to certain consumer associations to bring claims in cases of an infringement of the so-called 'collective consumer interest' (Art.
-421-1(1) of the Code de la consommation).
-Considering that it is only available to accredited consumer associations and that the resulting damages will be awarded to these associations, the representative nature of this procedural mechanism becomes clear.
-In contrast, the joint representative action can be initiated in the individual interest of consumers, but in light of the limitations on the way in which the mandate to act can be solicited its practicality is highly limited.
-Against this background, the French government initiated a new Consumers Act providing for compensatory group actions (action de
+421-1(1) of the Code de la consommation).33 Considering that it is only available to accredited consumer associations and that the resulting damages will be awarded to these associations, the

-&lt;sup>31 see R. Nordh, 'Group Actions in Sweden: Reflections on the purpose of civil litigation, the need for reforms, and a forthcoming proposal', 11 Duke J. Comp. & Int'l L. (2001) p.
+31 see R. Nordh, 'Group Actions in Sweden: Reflections on the purpose of civil litigation, the need for reforms, and a forthcoming proposal', 11 Duke J. Comp. & Int'l L. (2001) p.
 381 at p.
 397-398.

-H. Sousa Antunes, 'Portugal' in: The Globalization of Class Actions, Annals Am.
+32 H. Sousa Antunes, 'Portugal' in: The Globalization of Class Actions, Annals Am.
 Acad.
 Pol.
 Sci.
 2009, p.
 161, at p.
 162-166.
-D. Fairgrieve/G. Howells, 'Collective Redress Procedures: European Debates', in D. Fairgrieve and E.

-&lt;sup>33 D. Fairgrieve/G. Howells, 'Collective Redress Procedures: European Debates', in D. Fairgrieve and E. Lein, eds., Extraterritoriality and Collective Redress (Oxford: Oxford University Press 2012) p.
+33 D. Fairgrieve/G. Howells, 'Collective Redress Procedures: European Debates', in D. Fairgrieve and E. Lein, eds., Extraterritoriality and Collective Redress (Oxford: Oxford University Press 2012) p.
 15 at p.
 23; V. Magnier, 'France' in: The Globalization of Class Actions, Annals Am.
 Acad.
 Pol.
 Sci 2009, p.
 114 at p.
 116.